 Price levels and policy rates are in differences from Baseline.
-The data shown are annual, but the EIRIN model provides quarterly frequency (available on the IIASA portal).
+The data shown are the year-on-year inflation rates of the final quarter of the year.
+The EIRIN model provides quarterly frequency (available on the IIASA portal).

 Financial sector dynamics